dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### 1.1 - Read up more on buffer geometry in general

 There is a great deal more to write about when it comes to [buffer geometry](/2021/04/22/threejs-buffer-geometry/) in threejs.
 It might be best to start out with getting to know the various prototype methods of the buffer geometry class, and how to do simpler tasks such as translating, or rotating a all ready made geometry.

+### 1.2 - Version Numbers matter

+When I made these source code examples, and first wrote this post I was using revision 127 of threejs.

 ## 2 - Basic example of the position attribute of a buffer geometry